isaaceindhoven/uart-msgpacker/README.md

 # Installation

 Currently, this library is not downloadable from any of the Repository Managers (Maven, Gradle, etc.).
-You will find a built .aar file in `uart-msgpacker/aar` which can be included in the libs folder of your project.
+You can build an .aar file in which can be included in the libs folder of your project.
 Make sure to add the following lines to your `build.gradle` file (assuming you call the residing folder 'libs'):

 `implementation fileTree(dir: 'libs', include: ['*.aar'])`